 "Then why are you even considering killing someone?"

 "…Because there are some things in this world which cannot and should not be tolerated or absolved."
 Her nails, which bite into her chair's arms, were the only thing that betrayed her otherwise composed outer shell.
-"Before I continue, allow me to make one thing clear: I will punish them for what they've done.
+"Before I continue, allow me to make one thing clear: I will punish this person for what they've done.
 That is not open to debate.
 What we're doing here is less about answering the question of if I should do anything to them and more about what will I do to them.
-Don't squander my time trying to persuade me otherwise or try to interfere with my operation.
+Don't squander my time trying to persuade me otherwise or try to interfere with my operations.
 While I've no desire to harm you, I'll do what I must if you force my hand.
 Do we have an understanding?"

-"Well I guess it's a good thing you're trying to think of alternatives to murdering someone at least," he said as he returned to the chair.
-"I'll do my duty as a priest.
-So who is it you want to kill?
+"Well I guess it's a good thing you're trying to think of alternatives to murdering someone at least… I'll do my duty as a priest."
+He returned to the chair.
+"So who is it you want to kill?
 And why?"

 "You're going to wind up raising all sorts of questions if I simply tell you who they are and what they've done.
 What's more, I rather you understand why I feel as I do before you pass judgment.
 If I'm to do this any justice, I'm going to have to share with you the details surrounding my latest caper from the beginning."

-Did this prologue overall draw you into the story?
+Did this prologue draw you in?

 How about Gerard Turner so far?
 What are your thoughts on him?